odpi/specs/ODPi-Runtime.md

 -   Applications SHOULD NOT install their own dependent packages (e.g., Ruby, Python, Apache Web Server) unless absolutely necessary.
 They SHOULD list them as system requirements and let the operator install them.

--   Similarly, applications SHOULD NOT ship with “fat jars” that include Hadoop Java libraries.
+-   Similarly, Applications SHOULD NOT ship with “fat jars” that include Hadoop Java libraries.
 They SHOULD pick them up from their runtime environment.

--   In order to avoid conflicting with other services, applications SHOULD use distributed cache as much as possible to distribute execution objects to compute nodes.
+-   In order to avoid conflicting with other services, Applications SHOULD use distributed cache as much as possible to distribute execution objects to compute nodes.
 Pre-installation SHOULD be avoided as much as possible.

 -   Hive allows users to set some configuration values as part of their Hive session, via the *set* command.
 Applications SHOULD only depend on setting those values that Hive by default allows users to set.
 These values are listed in Appendix B.

 Glossary
 ========

--   **Service** - A *service* refers to a software package that is installable within the Hadoop stack.
+-   **Service** - Software package that is installable within the Hadoop stack.
 A service can be comprised of one or more *components* (such as a NameNode, DataNode, etc.) or may be as simple as a single library.

 -   **Component** - A *service* is comprised of one or more components.
 For example, HDFS has three components: NameNode, Secondary NameNode, and DataNode.
 A single component may be installed across multiple nodes in the cluster, such as in the case of the HDFS data node.

--   **Distribution** - A collection of components.

--   **ISV vendor** - Individual or company that created an ISV application.

--   **ISV application** - Non-ODPi application or process that runs on top of or beside an ODPi platform.
+-   **Platform** - A product or service offering that consists of Apache Hadoop™, and optionally includes additional open source and/or commercial components that work with Apache Hadoop™.

+-   **Platform Vendor** - An organization, either a commercial vendor or an open source project, that either produces a packaged version of the Platform or supports a service offering around the Platform aimed at End User consumption.

--   **ODPi Platform** - A distribution of software that includes all of the required components and is compliant with this specification.
+-   **Application** - A product that is intended to interoperate with a Platform.

--   **ODPi Runtime** - ODPi specification and platforms geared towards holistic management.

--   **ODPi Core** - ODPi specification and platforms geared towards components outside of any management requirements.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
+-   **Software Vendor** - An organization, either a commercial vendor or an open source project, that has a product that works with a Platform.

+-   **ODPi Interoperable Application** - An Application that has been verified by the Software Vendor and ODPi to be ODPi Interoperable, verified by completeing the compliance process outlined at https://github.com/odpi/self-certification-reports/blob/master/COMPLIANCE_PROCESS.md#odpi-interoperable.

+-   **End Users** - Users of a Platform and/or Application.

 Appendix A, Hadoop Configuration Values Not Shared
 ==================================================